elastic/kibana/src/plugins/data/README.md

 - `override` --- if set to `true`, replaces an existing index pattern if an index pattern with the provided title already exists.
 Defaults to `false`.
-- `skip_field_refresh` --- if set to `true` skips reloading index pattern fields after the index pattern is stored.
-Defaults to `false`.
+- `refresh_fields` --- if set to `false` skips reloading index pattern fields after the index pattern is stored.
+Defaults to `true`.
 - `make_default` --- if set to `true`, makes the new index pattern the default index pattern.
 Defaults to `true`.